-But its popularity didn’t last because the young critics and directors of the 1960s, including François Truffaut, dismissed the highly stylised movie as obsolete; although, later in his career, Truffaut famously recanted his critique, saying he would gladly swap all of his films for the chance to have made Les Enfants du Paradis.
+But its popularity didn’t last, because the young directors of the 1960s, including François Truffaut, dismissed the highly stylised movie as obsolete.
+Later in his career, Truffaut famously recanted his critique, saying he would gladly swap all of his films for the chance to have made Les Enfants du Paradis.

-The title refers to the people who occupy the highest balconies (and cheapest seats) in the theatres of Paris, i.e. those spectators whose love of theatre is inversely proportional to their ability to pay for it.
+The title refers to the people who occupy the highest balconies (le paradis) and cheapest seats in the theatres of Paris, i.e. those spectators whose love of theatre is inversely proportional to their ability to pay for it.

 Based on true characters, the film belongs to the genre known as poetic realism, depicting the reality of everyday life through heightened poetic expression.

-The term “poetic realism” sounds like an oxymoron because poetry is very much the opposite of realism.
+The term ‘poetic realism’ might sound like an oxymoron, as poetry is quite the opposite of realism.
 But the genre manages to join the two approaches by using realistic narrative continuity while breaking it up with highly poetic interludes.

 Poetic realist films are characterised by untrained voices, minor-key melodies and a scorn for happy endings.
 The equivalent in the popular music of the time was the style called chanson réaliste, made famous by Édith Piaf.

 The Vichy regime forbade any direct reference to the war, so the setting is Paris in the 1830s and the script resorts to coded meanings.

-Although centred on Garance, Children of Paradise is just as much about the four men who love her and who, for different reasons, cannot have her: Baptiste (the mime), a Shakespearean star, a charming criminal, and finally an aristocrat – to whom she says in all honesty: “You’re rich, but you want to be loved as if you’re poor.”
+Although centred on Garance, Les Enfants du Paradis is as much about the four men who love her and who, for different reasons, can’t have her: Baptiste (the mime), a theatre actor, a charming criminal, and an aristocrat, to whom she says in all honesty: “You’re rich, but you want to be loved as if you’re poor.”